spotify/threaddump-analyzer/README.md

 the copyright belongs to Spotify AB.

 ## TODO
-* For top running methods belonging to only one thread, make a link from the top list method to the thread executing it.
+* For threads with a method in the top running methods at the start of the page, make a link from the top frame of the full stack back up to the Top Running Methods section.

 * Say "... threads with no stack" for threads with no stack, rather than "... threads with this stack".